Molecule-Serverless/molecule-artifact/README.md

 Molecule can achieve significant better performance compared with the baseline.
 The results match the data in the Figure-14.

 **Note:**
-Please ensure you have built runc before (in runc/).
+Please ensure you have built Molecule using ./build_all.sh.

 #### Chained Applications: Alexa